modmore/docs/en/01_Agenda/v1/04_Snippets/05_AgendaCalendars.md

-listId | ID of a resource containing an AgendaList snippet call. | System Setting `agenda.list_id` offset | An offset of calendars returned by the criteria to skip. | 0 outputSeparator | An optional string to separate each tpl instance. | - toPlaceholder | If set, the snippet result will be assigned to this placeholder instead of outputting it directly. | - totalVar | The key of a placeholder that indicates the total number of calendars returned by the criteria. | agendacalendars.total tpl | Name of a chunk that contains the template for one calendar. | tplAgendaCalendar
+listId | ID of a resource containing an AgendaList snippet call. | System Setting `agenda.list_id` offset | An offset of calendars returned by the criteria to skip. | 0 outputSeparator | An optional string to separate each tpl instance. | - resourceTpl | Name of a chunk that contains the template for the linked resource of a calendar. | - toPlaceholder | If set, the snippet result will be assigned to this placeholder instead of outputting it directly. | - totalVar | The key of a placeholder that indicates the total number of calendars returned by the criteria. | agendacalendars.total tpl | Name of a chunk that contains the template for one calendar. | tplAgendaCalendar